Universal gravothermal evolution of isolated self-interacting dark matter halos for velocity-dependent cross sections

 Self-similarity breaks down approximately when the core becomes sufficiently dense and enters the SMFP evolution, which we define as $\kappa_{\rm SMFP}<\kappa_{\rm LMFP}$ and represent in all our figures with dashed lines.
 In the right panel of Fig.~\ref{fig:rhoc_vc_plots}, we show the dependence on $\hat{\sigma}$ for our limiting cases of $n\simeq0$ and $n=3.7$.
 It is evident that the larger the $\hat{\sigma}$, the earlier the halo enters the SMFP regime.
 The spread of the dashed lines suggests that universality breaks down at the same point.
 However, as indicated by the time axis of Fig.~\ref{fig:rhoc_vc_plots}, the transition occurs in the very late stages of the evolution where $t-t_{\rm core}\gtrsim 310 t_{c,0}$.
 The same conclusion is evident in right panel of Fig.~\ref{fig:rhoc_rc_vs_t_plots}, where lines become dashed in the very late stages of the evolution.
 See Figs.~\ref{fig:rhoc_rc_vs_t_app} and~\ref{fig:vls_sighat} in Appendix~\ref{sec:validity_of_the_lmfp_self_similar_solution} for further exploration of the effect of varying $\hat{\sigma}$ on the halo evolution.

-As seen in Fig.~\ref{fig:rhoc_rc_vs_t_plots}, the core of the halo collapses (i.e., $r_{\rm core}\to0$ and $\rho_c\to\infty$) at a time $t=t_{\rm coll}\simeq 335 t_{c,0}$.
+As seen in Fig.~\ref{fig:rhoc_rc_vs_t_plots}, the core of the halo collapses (i.e., $r_{\rm core}\to0$ and $\rho_c\to\infty$\footnote{\fix{Numerically, needless to say, it is impassible to resolve infinite density or vanishing cores.
+In practice we stop the numerical evolution when the core density change in a single time step exceeds $d\log\rho_c/d\log t=10^3$.}}) at a time $t=t_{\rm coll}\simeq 335 t_{c,0}$.
 This point is worth emphasizing: \begin{addmargin}[1.3em]{1.3em} \textit{We find that all halos collapse at practically the same dimensionless time $t_{\rm coll}/t_{c,0} \simeq 335$, where the timescale $t_{c,0}$ is determined directly by the initial NFW halo parameters and the cross section.} \end{addmargin}

 We refer the reader to Fig.~\ref{fig:v_rho_logslope} in Appendix~\ref{sec:figures_table}, where we show the time evolution of the full velocity and density profiles, alongside the the log-slopes of the density profiles, for our main $n\simeq0$ and $n=3.7$ models.